Harrison Campus Renovations, 2018-2020

 Estimated Project Completion Date: January 2020

-- Connector hallway between East/Science Wing and SOAR Center remains closed.
+- Connector hallway between East/Science Wing and SOAR Center remains closed as new student spaces and service areas are constructed.

-- All portables in place located in the parking lot immediately adjacent to the Technical Education Center.
+- Portables are located in the parking lot immediately adjacent to the Technical Education Center lot.

 - All portables are handicap accessible and have heat/air conditioning.